At a glance

 Retention laws vary from state to state.
 But they all require your child to meet a reading standard to pass third grade.

 Each state’s retention law also provides a way of deciding whether a child meets the reading standard.
 In some states, your child may need to pass a standardized reading test.
-In others, the law is more flexible—your child may meet a reading standard with an alternate test or by showing a portfolio of her reading work over time.
+In others, the law is more flexible — kids may meet a reading standard with an alternate test or by showing a portfolio of their reading work over time.

 To learn about the details of the law in your state, you can contact your school or your state’s department of education.
 Once you have an actual copy of the retention law, it’s a good idea to ask your child’s school to explain it to you.
 It can also be helpful to reach out to your state’s Parent Training and Information Center for information.